patchBig/h5-bug/README.md

 # h5-bug
-record some bug with h5
+record some question with h5